ioccc-src/winner/1994/westley/README.md

 ## Original code:

-NOTE: the purpose of this entry is to escape the dungeon via the compiler line where you **get messages as compiler errors**.
+The purpose of the game is to escape the dungeon **via the compiler line where you get _messages as compiler errors_**.
 Depending on the compiler line you will get different error messages and one compiler line will make you win the game!